jcupitt/ruby-vips8/README.md

 ❗ ️❗ ❗  ❗ ️❗ ❗  ❗ ️❗ ❗  ❗ ️❗ ❗  ❗ ️❗ ❗  ❗ ️❗ ❗  ❗ ️❗ ❗  ❗ ️❗ ❗  ❗ ️❗ ❗
 **This gem has been renamed to `ruby-vips` (version 1.0)**

+Go here for the current version of this repo: https://github.com/libvips/ruby-vips

 All you need to do to switch is (1) update your `Gemfile` to ask for `ruby-vips` and (2) change `require 'vips8'` to `require 'vips'` (see example below).